josaum/zero-shot-gateaway/README.md

 ---

 ### 2. The Agent (The Acting Phase)
-Go to the chat interface in the browser (or use curl) to interact with the agent.
+Go to the chat interface in the browser to interact with the agent.
 It knows about the events you just sent.

 **User:** "I want to manually record a new signup."
 **Agent:** "I can help with that.
 I detected you want to trigger a `UserSignup`.
 Please provide the `email` and `plan`."